 Device/Resource Dummy-failure What happens Array UPS Unplug the UPS from outlet Both servers shut down Operation stops LAN for UPS Unplug the LAN cable UPS becomes uncontrollable.
-Operation continues COM Unplug the RS-232C cable of the COM heartbeat COM heartbeat resource becomes offline.
+Operation continues СОМ Unplug the RS-232C cable of the COM heartbeat COM heartbeat resource becomes offline.
 A warning is issued to the WebManager terminal.
 Operation continues.
 OS error Run the shutdown command on the active server The active server shuts down Failover to a standby server occurs.
 Mirror disk connect Unplug the LAN cable A warning is issued to the WebManager terminal (mirroring stops) Operation continues, but a switch to a standby server becomes impossible.
 An error is detected in mirror disk monitor resource Operation continues When Disk Type is not raw Start up the group after mounting the disk A disk resource does not get activated.
-Disk resource (Example) # mount /dev/sda2 /mnt/sda2 When Disk Type is raw Specify the already-used device (the one that is used for the cluster partition) to make it redundant.
+Disk resource (Example)# mount /dev/sda2 /mnt/sda2 When Disk Type is raw Specify the already-used device (the one that is used for the cluster partition) to make it redundant.
 The disk resource is not activated.
-Even recourse Write an invalid command in exec resource script An exec resource does not get Exec resource Change "EXIT 0" in the end of script to "EXIT 1" activated.
-Failover to a standby server occurs.
+Exec resource An exec resource does not get activated.
+Change "EXIT 0" in the end of script to "EXIT 1" Failover to a standby server occurs.
 Floating IP address Specify the already-used address (the one that is used for server) to make it overlapped A floating IP resource does not get activated.
 Virtual IP resource Specify the already-used address (the one that is used for server) to make it overlapped A virtual IP resource does not get activated.
 Mirror disk resource Start up the group after mounting the disk A mirror disk resource/hybrid disk Hybrid disk resource (Example) # mount /dev/sda2 /mnt/sda2 resource does not get activated.
-Start up the group after mounting the disk NAS resource (Example) # mount -t nfs <server-name>:/<share-name> /mnt/nas1</share-name></server-name> A NAS resource does not get activated.
+Start up the group after mounting the disk NAS resource (Example) # mount -t nfs < server-name >:/< share-name > /mnt/nas1 A NAS resource does not get activate

 Device/Resource Dummy-failure What happens PID monitor resource Terminate resident process of monitored exec resource Failover to a standby server occurs.
-(Example) # kill cess-ID&gt; When Volume Manager is Ivm An arrar is datasted in the manitar Volume manager monitor resource Manually export the volume group from the standby server.
-An error is detected in the monitor resource. monitor resource When Volume Manager is vxvm An error is detected in the monitor Stop the VxVM daemon. resource.
+(Example) # kill <process-id></process-id> When Volume Manager is Ivm An orrer is detected in the menitor Volume manager monitor resource Manually export the volume group from the standby server.
+An error is detected in the monitor resource.
+When Volume Manager is vxvm An error is detected in the monitor Stop the VxVM daemon. resource.
 VM resource Disconnect the shared disk containing the virtual machine image.
 The VM resource is not activated.
 Start the virtual machine while the VM resource is stopped.
 The VM resource is activated.
 VM monitor resource Shut down the virtual machine.
 The virtual machine is started by restarting the resource.
 Dynamic DNS resource Start the Dynamic DNS resource while the name resolution service on the DNS server is not running.
 Dynamic DNS resource is not activated.
-Dynamic DNS monitor resource F Dynamic DNS monitor resource detects an error and takes action for it.
-The VHOST resource fails to stop when there is resource reactivation or a failover. monitor resource use the nsupdate command to delete the virtual host name that is registered in the Dynamic DNS resource from the DNS server.
+Dynamic DNS monitor resource Shut down a normally operating DNS server or stop the running name resolution service.
+Dynamic DNS monitor resource detects an error and takes action for it.
+The VHOST resource fails to stop when there is resource reactivation or a failover. use the nsupdate command to delete the virtual host name that is registered in the Dynamic DNS resource from the DNS server.
 Dynamic DNS monitor resource registers the virtual host name on the DNS serve again within the monitor interval.